- Reference Number: HEY-509/2018

 You will be asked to lie flat for 30 minutes after your lumbar puncture and after that you will be free to go home, unless you are being investigated for normal pressure hydrocephalus.
 If this is the case, you are expected to stay for a few hours to complete all the assessments.

 Please drink plenty of fluids to help reduce the chance of developing a headache.
-If you do experience a headache after the procedure, you can treat this by lying flat and taking painkillers such as paracetamol.
-Back pain can also be treated with painkillers.
+If you do experience a headache after the procedure, you can treat this by lying flat and taking pain relief medication such as paracetamol.
+Back pain can also be treated with pain relief medication.
 The dressing from the lumbar puncture can be removed the following day.